rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 the existing volatile operations, while real, do not warrant the full complexity of this RFC.

-Atomic volatile operations are also a somewhat LLVM-specific concept, and requiring them may make the life of our other compiler backends harder.

 As mentioned above, exposing more than loads and stores, and non-`Relaxed` atomic memory orderings, also muddies the "a volatile op should compile into one hardware memory instruction" narrative that is so convenient for loads and stores.